 The values listed above aren’t common knowledge — they represent the years of hard-won wisdom as we’ve built a lot of product, worked with some very smart people, and encountered many successes and failures along the way.
 We’ve avoided mediocrity and built the business that we have today by working according to these principles.

-As such, we’re working to make sure these values are deeply embedded in everything we do — because this tribal knowledge can’t be lost.
+As such, we’re working to make sure these values are deeply embedded in everything we do — because this institutional knowledge can’t be lost.